phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Jmaes Bond - A script that does not give any permissions to owner and group and gives all permissions to otner users

+John Doe - A script that sets mode of a file